 The architectural design of each smallholding is chosen by the resident.
 Houses can be made of timber frames with straw insulation, cob houses are also popular.

-An outside architect was bought in to help design the Community Hub, which was built by residents and volunteers.
+An outside architect was hired to help design the Community Hub, built by residents and volunteers.

-The properties are relatively cheap to build because the materials are found naturally and there is no labor cost.
-However, this means the houses take longer to build, but residents don't mind as they finally get their dream home.
+The properties are relatively cheap to build because the materials are found naturally, and there is no labour cost.
+However, this means the houses take longer to build, but residents don’t mind as they finally get their dream homes.

-Every aspect of their lifestyle from what they grow to how much they earn and how they generate power is monitored on an annual basis by the One Planet Development.
+Every aspect of their lifestyle, including what they grow, how much they earn and power generation, is monitored annually by One Planet Development.

 Lammas made the news in 2018 following a fire on-site.
 I thought eco-build novices might be put off by the idea that wooden houses could catch fire.
 Luckily, Wimbush assured me that this isn’t the case.
 All the buildings at Lammas are built to strict fire safety regulations.

-The fire was caused by a faulty piece of equipment that had been hired by a resident who was adding an extra building to their land.
-As the new building wasn't finished, the fireproofing wasn't in place.
+The fire was caused by faulty equipment hired by a resident adding an extra building to their land.
+The fireproofing wasn’t in place as the new building wasn’t finished.

-To fireproof a wooden building, the residents at Lammas use lime based (the rock, not the fruit) internal finish.
+To fireproof a wooden building, the residents at Lammas use a lime-based (the rock, not the fruit) internal finish.
 Lime plaster, applied internally and externally to the walls, helps the building to breathe and fireproofs it.
 Wimbush recommends finishing with a layer of lime paint.

 Projects like Lammas run courses where people can learn the skills needed to build an eco home, but Wimbush advises people that these are more than just buildings; it’s a lifestyle.

 He concluded, “It’s possible for human beings to live in harmony with the natural world.”